 FACS Housing can accept direct debits from most financial institutions.
 Tenants can make payments from any account, provided the account holder authorises the payment from that account.
 FACS Housing will only debit payments from a tenant’s financial institution account on Thursdays.

-When FACS Housing changes the amount of rent and/or water usage payable, it will tell the financial institution to debit the new amount.
+When FACS Housing changes the amount of rent, water usage and/or rental bond instalment payable (where a bond applies), it will tell the financial institution to debit the new amount.

 However, there are some issues to note with this payment option.
 Some financial institutions may charge a fee for this service and if a tenant does not have enough money in their account to cover a direct debit payment, the financial institution may charge them a dishonour fee.
 It may also charge FACS Housing a dishonour fee, which FACS Housing will pass on to the tenant.

 FACS Housing may not agree to a tenant paying by direct debit if they have a poor payment history using this payment option.